fxlae/typeid-java/README.md

 - Java 8 or higher

 ## Usage
-An instance of `TypeID` can be obtained in several ways.
+An instance of `TypeId` can be obtained in several ways.
 It is immutable and thread-safe.
 Examples:

-Generate a new `TypeID`, based on UUIDv7:
+Generate a new `TypeId`, based on UUIDv7:

 ```java
 TypeId typeId = TypeId.generate();